8go/matrix-commander/README.md

   longer to `--download-media`
 - new option `--whoami`
-- Minor incompatibility: `--rename-device` has been renamed to `--set-device-name` amd `-x` is no longer supported as shortcut.
+- Minor incompatibility: `--rename-device` has been renamed to `--set-device-name` and `-x` is no longer supported as shortcut.
-- new otion `--get_displayname` for itself, or one or multple users
+- new otion `--get_displayname` for itself, or one or multiple users
+- new options `--set-presence` and `--get-presence` to set/get presence of itself, or one or multiple users

+# Summary, TLDR

+This simple Matrix client written in Python allows you to send and receive messages and files, verify other devices, and interact with your Matrix account or other Matrix users in many ways.
+You use it from the terminal (CLI) or integrate it into other simple Python programs.
+Enjoy and please :star: star on Github.

 # matrix-commander